-Accordingly, the Board believes that the request for an additional 1,000,000 shares is reasonable and necessary to allow us to replenish our share usage from previous fiscal years, to continue our current granting practices in the future and to be able to respond to growth, market competition and potential share price fluctuations.
-The Board also believes that increasing the per-person annual grant limits and consolidating the per-person annual grant limits into a single cap of 750,000 shares simplifies the LTIP so that separate limits do not apply to separate types of grants, thereby giving the Board and Compensation Committee greater flexibility to tailor grants to the needs of the Company.
-The Board also believes that increasing the aggregate maximum number of incentive stock options from 600,000 to 1,800,000 is necessary to make the limit on incentive stock options commensurate with increases in the size of the LTIP to date.
+Accordingly, the Board believes that the request for an additional 2,000,000 shares is reasonable and necessary to allow us to replenish our share usage from previous fiscal years, to continue our current granting practices in the future and to be able to respond to growth, market competition and potential share price fluctuations.
+The Board also believes that increasing the aggregate maximum number of incentive stock options from 1,800,000 to 2,900,000 is necessary to make the limit on incentive stock options commensurate with increases in the size of the LTIP to date.

-The closing market price of our common stock on April 4, 2016 was \$6.06.
+The closing market price of our common stock on April 7, 2017 was \$16.45.